Single Variable Calculus – First Semester

 • Define an inner product.

-• Determine if a function that maps two vectors from a vector space to a scalar is an inner product on that vector space.
+a vector space to a scalar is an inner product on that vector space.

 • Construct orthogonal and orthonormal bases using the Gram-Schmidt Process for a given basis.